MadMatcher/MadLib/docs/madlib-technical-guide.md

     parquet_file_path='./web-labeling-data.parquet'
 )
 ```
 To access the WebUI labeler, you will visit: 127.0.0.1:8502 on your local machine.
 We are also saving the labeled data to 'web-labeling-data.parquet'.
 This file will be saved in the directory where your Python script lives on your local machine.

-**Case 2: Using with Spark on a single machine**:
+**Example for Running Spark on a Single Machine:**
 ```python
 # Create web labeler with custom configuration
 web_labeler = WebUILabeler(